oyepriyansh/DevProfiles/README.md

 Please see the [CONTRIBUTING.md](https://github.com/oyepriyansh/DevProfiles/blob/master/CONTRIBUTING.md) file for more information.

 > [!IMPORTANT]
 > Don't add your profile at the beginning or end of the file.
-Put it anywhere in between, this is to avoid conflicts whiile having rush in Pull Requests
+Put it anywhere in between, this is to avoid conflicts while having rush in Pull Requests

 ## 👨‍💻 Contributing
 Contributions make the open source community such an amazing place to learn, inspire, and create.<br>